Welcome to Tunbridge!

 Welcome to the official Town of Tunbridge, Vermont, website, where residents and visitors are kept up-to-date on town government and activities.

 Established in 1761, Tunbridge has three villages and five covered bridges that follow the First Branch of the White River and Vermont Route 110.
 Located in Orange County, the town’s roughly 1,000 residents host the Tunbridge World’s Fair every September and take pride in their agrarian history.
 Students from pre-kindergarten until eighth-grade attend Tunbridge Central School in North Tunbridge.
 High school students are part of the state’s school choice program.
 Follow this link to learn more about the town’s history.

-The latest issue of the Tunbridge Quarterly has been mailed.
+The latest issue of The Tunbridge Quarterly has been mailed.
 Follow this link to read all about it!
-The deadline for submissions for the next issue is May 1, 2018.
+The next deadline for submissions is Sept.
+15, 2018.